tori-calkins/portfolio/README.md

     - create a header/button to go back to home page from component pages ✅

     - create an about me page

+    - find 2 other photos to put on about me page

     - figure out where to put the contact me form and best way to go about it